20k/crapmud_documentation/README.md

 ### Client -> Server

 Every client command should be preceded by "client_command ".
-A correct format for a request is "client_command #fs.scripts.trust()"
+A correct format for a request is "client_command #fs.scripts.core()"

 Calls which directly hook into the realtime chat system should be of the form "client_chat #hs.msgs.send({channel:"\<YOURCHAN\>", msg:"\<YOURMSG\>"})"